Mohammedhussingh/NiHu/README.md

 ## Project mission

 This project manages an open workspace with 6 tables, each containing 4 seats, represented in code through the Openspace class.
-The program allows you to organize seating assignments randomly for a given list of names, check for available seating, display the current seating arrangement, and save the seating data to an Excel file.
+The program allows you to organize seating assignments randomly for a given list of names coming from an excel file, check for available seating, display the current seating arrangement, and save the seating data to an Excel file.

 ## Functionalities